-Singleton, on the other hand, is a pattern specific to OO design.
-It is an instance of an object (with all the possibilities inherent in that, such as polymorphism), with a creation procedure that ensures that there is only ever one instance of that particular role over its entire lifetime.
+On the other side, singleton is a design pattern that is exclusive to object-oriented programming.
+It is an instance of an object with all of the possibilities that are inherent in it, such as polymorphism, and it has a creation mechanism that assures that there will only ever be a single instance of that specific role over the whole of its lifespan.

 using System;